Full Form of SENSEX – Stock Exchange Sensitive Index

 - Reddys Laboratories Limited

-The main purpose is it indicates the movement in the market.
-Stock Exchange Sensitive Index helps in the measurement of the performances of the trending top thirty stocks in the country on the basis of liquidity and market cap.
+The primary purpose is it indicates the movement in the market.
+Stock Exchange Sensitive Index helps in the measurement of the performances of the trending top thirty stocks in the country based on liquidity and market cap.

 How does it Work?

-In case Stock Exchange Sensitive Index constituent is not traded in the final fifteen minutes, then in such a scenario the last price that has been traded is considered for calculation of the closure of index and if the same is not traded for the entire day, then the closing price for the last day is considered for the purpose of calculating the index closure.
+If the Stock Exchange Sensitive Index constituent is not traded in the final fifteen minutes, then the last price that has been traded is considered for calculation of the closure of the index.
+And if the same is not traded for the entire day, then the closing price for the last day is considered for calculating the index closure.

 - Stock Exchange Sensitive Index can be measured by calculating the performance of the trending 30 stocks.
 It is now calculated by taking the free-float market capitalization method into use.

-- The index divisor helps in keeping the index comparable over a period of time and therefore, it acts as an adjustment point for each and every index adjustment that arises out of scripts replacement, corporate actions, etc..
+- The index divisor helps in keeping the index comparable over a period of time.
+Therefore, it acts as an adjustment point for every index adjustment that arises out of scripts replacement, corporate actions, etc..

 Following are the benefits-

 - Better Visibility– SENSEX provides better visibility and enhances the credibility of a company.
-This increases the demand for the company’s shares as well as leverage the valuation of the same.
+It increases the demand for the company’s shares as well as leverage the valuation of the same.

 - Encourages SMEs Growth– SENSEX offers opportunities with respect to growth like mergers, acquisitions, and expansions.

-Stock Exchange Sensitive Index initially complied in the year 1986 and it is the country’s oldest stock market index.
+Stock Exchange Sensitive Index initially complied in the year 1986, and it is the country’s oldest stock market index.
 It acts as the pulse of the national stock markets.
-The calculation is done primarily using the full market capitalization method.
+The calculation happens primarily by using the full market capitalization method.

 Stock Exchange Sensitive Index is widely used in not just national markets but international markets too.
-Investors all over the world follow the Stock Exchange Sensitive Index closely for the purpose of using it as a base for constructing investment related decisions.
+Investors all over the world follow the Stock Exchange Sensitive Index closely to use it as a base for constructing investment related decisions.

-This has been a guide to the Full Form of SENSEX and its definition.
-Here we learn the purpose, companies included and working of stock exchange sensitive index along with benefits.
+This article has been a guide to the Full Form of SENSEX and its definition.
+Here we learn the purpose, companies included, and working of stock exchange sensitive index along with benefits.
 You may refer to the following articles to learn more about finance –